pha5echange/iac-tools/README.md

 3) Writes 'iac.txt' to the folder that houses the script ('iac.txt' is currently set to 'append'.
 Move and rename if you want multiple files of results.)

+AUTO_IAC

+Version alpha 01
+Requires the PyDub library and FFMPEG

+The beginnings of an automated, local simulation of the IAC process (currently just a Python-based MP3 encoder)